Akhil-Sharma-26/yeet/README.md

 ```

 ## CAREFUL
 - For now, You can only make git init in the pwd, You can not do git init /home/abc/some/folder.
 This will not work.
 It will be executed but will give to rise complications.
 If you want to init in a folder, you have to cd to that folder and then run the command.
+- You can only yeet init in a already made directory.
+You can not yeet init in a directory that does not exist.

+## FUTURE PLANS
+-  The repo_find() function